 Apple cider vinegar (ACV) shots are small drinks that contain a mixture of ACV with another liquid.
-Some shots also contain other ingredients, such as spices or sweeteners.
+There is some evidence these drinks may have health benefits.

 Some research suggests that ACV has health benefits, such as promoting healthy cholesterol and blood glucose levels.
 However, drinking concentrated ACV can erode tooth enamel and irritate the esophagus, or food pipe.

 To prevent side effects, people should limit their intake of ACV to

 Keep reading to learn more about the benefits and risks of ACV shots, as well as how to take them safely and make them at home.

 ACV shots are small drinks that contain ACV, usually with a small amount of another liquid, such as a fruit juice or water.

 It is possible to make ACV shots at home or purchase ready-made varieties in stores.
 Commercially available ACV shots sometimes contain other ingredients, which may include:

 - spices, such as ginger, turmeric, or cinnamon